panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

-*Do you know other tricky interview questions?
-Please write it below and let's discuss!*
+*Do you know tricky interview questions?
+Write them below and let's discuss!*